The horror anthologies ‘edited’ by the Hammer Films star.

 It was pretty common back in the day for celebrities to be the face of short story collections – Alfred Hitchcock did dozens of them, for instance.
 Horror icon Christopher Lee also fronted a series of books in the 1970s.
-Lee was well read and knew many of the stories (and their writers), which allowed him to append introductions to each story and so give his presence a legitimacy that other might not have had, even though the books were actually edited by hard-working writers Peter Haining and Michel Parry.
+Lee was well-read and knew many of the stories (and their writers), which allowed him to append introductions to each story and so give his presence a legitimacy that others might not have had, even though the books were actually edited by hard-working writers Peter Haining and Michel Parry.

 And here’s Lee’s autobiography, which uses a cover that would fit in nicely with this series.